leilayasmeen/Calibration_LB_mixup/README.md

 CUDA_VISIBLE_DEVICES = <devices you wish to use> python eval_baseline_model.py
 ```

-**To train a ResNet-110 on CIFAR-10 using a pre-created mixed label augmentation set, and then obtain predictions with it on the CIFAR-10 test set:**
+**Similary for ResNet-110's trained on an extra pre-created mixed-label augmentation set:**

 ```
 CUDA_VISIBLE_DEVICES = <devices you wish to use> python train_fixed_augmentations_model.py